chricro/notes/index.md

 1. [Useful resources](ai/resources/): Benchmarks and leaderboards, interesting blogs and github resources.
 2. [An overview of large language models](ai/llm/): Pretraining, instruction fine-tuning, alignment techniques.
 Frameworks to deploy LLMs efficiently, optimization of inference.
 How to improve reasoning.
 Vision transformers.

+## Finance

+1. [Book Excerpts](finance/books/): Sentences from books that I find interesting and educational.